superDross/ticket.vim/README.md

    └── <branch-name>.vim
 ```

-## Caveats
+## Limitations

-The organisation and storage of the session files depends upon the repo & git branch pairing name being unique.
+- The organisation and storage of the session files depends upon the repo & git branch pairing name being unique.

-Only works within \*NIX based systems.
+- Only works within \*NIX based systems.

-## TODO
-- Increase testing coverage.
-- Allow user to override command names.